 Tim: Fiddle, Hardanger Fiddle, Mandolin and Mandola

-Tim joined Frog in 2014 fresh from the Cambridge University Ceilidh Band, replacing melodeon player Serena on the line-up.
+Tim joined Frog on a Bike in 2014 fresh from the Cambridge University Ceilidh Band, replacing melodeon player Serena on the line-up.

 Tim has been playing folk music for at least the last fifteen years.
 However, once he'd been to his very first Fairport Convention concert in 2006, he was hooked for life.